-Macha attended York for a brief period in late 2015, and left due to not really wanting to be at university.
-In the summer of 2015 she developed an alcohol problem and later attended Alcoholics Anonymous in late 2016.
+Macha attended York for a brief period in late 2015.
 That same year of 2016 she applied to The Academy of Contemporary Music in Guildford, which she studied at until 2018.
 While there, she studied Songwriting and Creative Artistry and graduated with a degree in Music Industry Practice.
-She had a tough time at university, mostly spending it attending AA meetings and struggling with clinical depression and panic attacks.
-She also engaged in self-harm.

 Macha gigged at university with a funk-rock trio with two supporting musicians on drum and bass.
 While at ACM she also developed her drumming skills, making the drum kit her second instrument after the guitar.
 She also recorded a four-track EP titled “Fire”.
 She has not gigged since 2019, but hopes to resume musical ventures from 2024.